Abdelrhman-Sadek/HR-Analysis/README.md

 </br>
 - employees that haven't been promoted 5 years or more get a **Promotion**
 - employees that spent over 18 years with the company will be **Retrenched**
-- employees that satisfy both condetion will get **Severance Benefits** duo to there services Then, visualize how these changes will affects the organization
+- employees that satisfy both condetion will get **Severance Benefits** due to their services Then, visualize how these changes will affect the organization
 <br>

-## `Preprossing`
+## `Preprocessing`
-The data was all in one column so I had to refromat it using `power Query`
+The data was all in one column so I had to reformat it using `power Query`
 <br>
-Preform relationships between `HR employee data` and `HR Analytics Data` with joins to gain more insights
+Perform relationships between `HR employee data` and `HR Analytics Data` with joins to gain more insights
 <br>
 Add conditional columns like :
-- `Pormotion_Stats` baced in the compamy's condition for promotion *(employees that haven't been promoted 5 years or more get a promotion)*
+- `Pormotion_Stats` based in the company's condition for promotion *(employees that haven't been promoted 5 years or more get a promotion)*
-- `Emp_Retrenchment` baced in the compamy's condition for retrenchment *(employees that spent over 18 years with the company will be Retrenched)*
+- `Emp_Retrenchment` based in the company's condition for retrenchment *(employees that spent over 18 years with the company will be Retrenched)*
-- `Career Level` baced on job level *3-5 Senior/0-2 Junior*
+- `Career Level` based on job level *3-5 Senior/0-2 Junior*
 - `Distances Status`baced on distance from home  *<= 5 very close,>=10 close,>=20 far,else very far*
 And more

 <br>

-Careated:
+Created:
 1. `Promotion` and `Retrenchment` CSVs that have the lists of employees that will get a promotion or will be retrenched
-2. `Severance Benefits` CSV that have the duplicate values from `Promotion` and `Retrenchment` tables
+2. `Severance Benefits` CSV that has the duplicate values from `Promotion` and `Retrenchment` tables

 ## `Dashboards`
 ### Employee Insights